Keyboard shortcuts

 Repository settings environments secrets

-To release a new version, you need to create a new branch.
-You can use any branch name you want, but it's recommended to use a name that indicates the version you're releasing.
+To release a new version, create a new branch.
+You can use any branch name, but it's recommended to use a name indicating the version you're releasing.

 git checkout -b release-v0.0.1

-Before releasing, you need to bump the versions in both package.json and crates/binding/package.json.
+Before releasing, bump the versions in both package.json and crates/binding/package.json.

-rspack-binding-template does not come with any version bump tool.
-You can either manually bump the versions in both package.jsons or setup any version bump tool.
+rspack-binding-template doesn't include any version bump tool.
+You can either manually bump the versions in both package.json files or set up any version bump tool.

 For example: PR: chore: release v0.0.1